Tel: (559) 243-7280

 To qualify for CalAgX+, companies should meet a majority of these readiness indicators, including confirmed specialty crop eligibility, operational export capacity, leadership commitment, and a defined target market.

 CalAgX+ is designed for companies prepared to move from preparation to execution — from export interest to structured international growth.
+Ideal for employees you are looking to promote from within who need a stronger export foundation.

 Cost and Payment